 Current Differential Protection

 Schematic diagram of bus differential protection relay is shown in the figure below.
-The current transformers are inserted in each phase of the incoming and outgoing feeders of the bus bars.
-The secondaries of current transformers are connected in parallel with due considerations to polarity and phase.
+The current transformers are placed on both the incoming and the outgoing end of the bus-bar.
+The secondary terminals of the current transformer are parallel connected to each other.

-The main drawback of this scheme is that there is the difference in the magnetic conditions of the iron cored current transformer, which may cause false operation of the relay time of an external fault.
+The drawback of such types of the scheme is that the iron cored current transformer causes the fault operation of the relay at the time of the external fault.

 Voltage Differential Protection Relay